nodejs/modules/doc/plan-for-new-modules-implementation.md

 * `"exports"` field: for consumers of a package, map the paths of deep imports to provide encapsulation (an explicit public API); pretty specifiers (no file exensions or paths that include things like `dist/`) and flexibility for future package versions renaming or moving files without affecting the package’s public API.
 Applies to both ESM and CommonJS.
   - Proposal: [Package Exports Proposal](https://github.com/jkrems/proposal-pkg-exports).
   - Landed in https://github.com/nodejs/node/pull/28568 and shipped in 12.7.0 behind `--experimental-exports`.
 Further improvements are being made as additional PRs against core.
+  - The separate `--experimental-exports` flag was dropped in https://github.com/nodejs/node/pull/29867, merging the feature with overall `--experimental-modules`.

 * Provide a way to make ESM the default instead of CommonJS.
   - Discussion: https://github.com/nodejs/modules/issues/318.